Technology Indicators of Progression

 Technological Systems

-Technological systems are a set of interconnected components that serve to transform, store, transport or control materials, energy and/or information.
+Technological systems are a set of interconnected parts (technological products and processes) that serve to transform, store, transport or control materials, energy and/or information.
 These systems exist in the world as the result of human design and function without further human design input.
-Understanding how these parts work together is as important as understanding the nature of each individual part.
+Understanding how these parts work together is as important as understanding the nature of the each individual part.
+Technological knowledge, within this component, will include an understanding of input, output, transformation processes, and control.
+Understanding the notion of the ‘black box’ is included in this component, in terms of understanding, and of developing, complex systems that involve integrated sub-systems.
+This component includes understandings of redundancy and reliability within system design and performance and therefore an increased understanding of the operating parameters of systems.
+Specialised languages provide important representation and communication tools.
+Understanding these specialised languages is important in system development, maintenance and troubleshooting.

 More information on each of these components can be found in the Technological Knowledge Explanatory Papers.